mehstruslehpy/Documents/C++/exprTest/README.md

 	-This program was written and tested on linux I cannot vouch for whether or not it will run on windows
 	-Input can be done in two ways:
-		-via the here document generator tool in the proofTranslator directory -type out the well formed formulas and specify when you are entering the conlusion via the prompts
+		-via the here document generator tool in the proofTranslator and calcTranslator directories -type out the well formed formulas and specify when you are entering the conlusion via the prompts
 		-via the built in repl in the "main" binary